BanementI/random-repos/README.md

 - [Bringing Old Photos Back to life](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life) - A Microsoft project to make old photos look less old.
 - [cam_board](https://github.com/kacpertopol/cam_board) - Point your camera at some paper for it to stretch it across the screen.
 - [ReplaySorcery](https://github.com/matanui159/ReplaySorcery) - Instant replay for Linux.
+- [Zrythm](https://github.com/zrythm/zrythm) - Highly automated and intuitive DAW.
+- [UwUpp](https://github.com/Deltaphish/UwUpp) - UwU language, written in Haskell.
+- [Sosumi-snap](https://github.com/popey/sosumi-snap) - Snap package for Sosumi; downloading and installing MacOS on Linux.
+- [pacwall](https://github.com/Kharacternyk/pacwall) - Make your wallpaper a dependacy graph and status of your installed packages.
+Arch only, for reasons that should be obvious.

 ### To make a summery out of:
 https://github.com/kaitai-io/kaitai_struct